-What Independent Prison Monitors Do
+What Independent Prison Monitors are and what they do

 Why Become an Independent Prison Monitor